dolfin-adjoint/pyadjoint/docs/source/about/index.rst

  Scientific Computing**.

-**The dolfin-adjoint project aims to solve this problem** for the case where the model is implemented in the Python interface to DOLFIN.
+**The dolfin-adjoint project aims to solve this problem** for the case where the model is implemented in the Python interface to FEniCS/Firedrake.

 .. _his recent book: http://dx.doi.org/10.1137/1.9781611972078